vivekShanbhag/Stalemate/README.md

-A Static Analysis of the entire JEW to predict Deadlock exploits.
+An approximate and procedural Static Analysis of the entire JRE to predict Deadlock exploits.
+   Approimate: because it discounts "synchronized" statement blocks, and
+   Procedural: because it discounts the dynamic dispatch feature of Java.